rafaelsoteldosilva/marvel-front/README.md

 const passwordRE = /^(?=.*[A-Za-z])(?=.*\d)[A-Za-z\d]{8,}$/u;
 ```

-It uses a "touched" array, which serves to indicate that at least one of the fields has a value.
+It uses a `touched` array, which serves to indicate whether fields has a value or not.

 ### - Defining a field in the form